yamisskey/yamisskey-provision/README.md

 chmod 600 ~/.ssh/*
 ```

-1. Clone the provision repository from GitLab to your local machine:
+1. Clone the yamisskey-provision repository from GitLab to your local machine:

 `~/.ssh/config`